Can you learn to read music?

 - Motor Skills

-Learning how to read music should not be frustrating.
-Instead, it should be as natural as learning your own language.
+The right system for learning how to read music isn’t frustrating.
+Instead, it can be as natural as learning your own language.

-Learning how to read music the right way accelerates ear training.
-After all – Music is sound, not graphics!
+To learn music notation the right way accelerates ear training.
+After all – Music is sound, not graphics.

-When you understand notes, rests, time signatures and the basic rhythms of music – relax and play.
+When you understand notes, rests, time signatures and the basic rhythms of music – you can relax and play.